-- (d) Recognition that everyone can be a leader by using the authority (expertise) vested in their role to participate and constructively engage with others. - (e) The development of a learning culture that emphasizes employees at all levels being given the opportunity to extend their knowledge and skills, as identified in their performance development plans where they are in place. - (f) Appreciation that good patient outcomes rely on the whole team and that teams need opportunities to work and plan together. - (g) Having the right tools, technology, environment and work design to support health and safety and to ensure effective health care delivery.
-This includes the opportunity to be involved in the decisions about what is needed and when. - 27.2 Within 6 months of ratification of the Collective Agreement a Joint NZNO/Employer Healthy Workplace Group will be implemented. - 27.3 To facilitate the effectiveness of the Group(s) the Employer and NZNO will develop terms of reference and agreed processes to support employees and to guide managers in the event there are healthy workplace issues.
+- 28.1 The parties to this collective agreement agree that all employees should have a healthy workplace.
+Achieving healthy workplaces requires: - (a) Having the appropriate levels of staff, skill mix, experience, and resourcing to achieve a match between demand and capacity - (b) Systems, processes, and work practices that ensure efficient scheduling and a credible, consistent, and timely response to variance in demand - (c) A workplace culture between employees and their managers that reflects an understanding and actively advocates a balance between safe quality care, a safe quality work environment and organisational efficiency. - (d) Recognition that everyone can be a leader by using the authority (expertise) vested in their role to participate and constructively engage with others. - (e) The development of a learning culture that emphasizes employees at all levels being given the opportunity to extend their knowledge and skills, as identified in their performance development plans where they are in place. - (f) Appreciation that good patient outcomes rely on the whole team and that teams need opportunities to work and plan together. - (g) Having the right tools, technology, environment, and work design to support health and safety and to ensure effective health care delivery.
+This includes the opportunity to be involved in the decisions about what is needed and when. - 28.2 Within 6 months of ratification of the Collective Agreement a Joint NZNO/Employer Healthy Workplace Group will be implemented.

+28.3 To facilitate the effectiveness of the Group(s) the Employer and NZNO will develop terms of reference and agreed processes to support employees and to guide managers in the event there are healthy workplace issues.

-28 CO-OPERATION CONSULTATION AND MANAGEMENT OF CHANGE
+29. CO-OPERATION CONSULTATION AND MANAGEMENT OF CHANGE